idupree/llvm-doc/MappingHighLevelConstructsToLLVMIR.rst

    well optimized and you'll often see two or three LLVM IR instructions be coalesced into a single machine code instruction.
 #.
 If in doubt, consult the :doc:`LangRef`.
 If there is a conflict between
-   the Language Reference and this document, the latter is wrong!
+   the Language Reference and this document, this document is wrong!
 #.
-All LLVM IR examples have been compiled successfully but not run.
+All LLVM IR examples have been compiled successfully but not run (this is
+   going to change so that all samples have been built and run succesfully).
 #.
 All LLVM IR examples assume a POSIX environment with ``malloc``, etc.
 #.
 All LLVM IR examples are presented without a data layout and without a
    target triple.
 You need to add those yourself, if you want to actually